PHeonix25/PHeonix25.github.io/_posts/2016-10-22-Getting-started-with-Jekyll-Part-8.md

 git push -u origin master
 ```

 **It truly is that simple!**

 ------

-## Let's talk about domains...
+## Let's talk about domains

 First of all, if you are happy with `<username>.github.io`, then you're done, you can skip down to [How will I know if my build fails](#how-will-i-know-if-my-build-fails) if you want to read about what happens when things don't go right, but for now, maybe just go outside and enjoy the rest of your day. :)

-## Yeah, nah, I want a custom domain.
+## Yeah, nah, I want a custom domain

 If you want a custom domain, it's not hard, but it does require some configuration.

 First of all, I would expect you to buy your domain from somewhere notable - maybe a provider that your friends can refer you to?
 For what it's worth, I've put a few of my latest sites on [SiteGround][siteground] and I have been very happy with their service, but I strongly recommend that you find one that works for you.

 > Just please, if I ask one thing, please avoid GoDaddy - _[this post][godaddy] is the latest one I was able to find, but Google is your friend..._